fluent/fluentd-docs-gitbook/plugins/output/http.md

 ```

 The `endpoint` parameter supports placeholders, so you can embed time, tag and
 record fields in the endpoint.
+Placeholders also require the buffer section in order to work.
 Here is an example:

 ```
 endpoint http://example.com/api/${tag}-${key}